Russel88/DAtest/README.md

 "llm2", "lim", "lli", "lli2", "pea", "spe", "aov", "lao", "lao2" and "kru", and there will NOT be an offset of log(librarySize) for "neb", "poi", "qpo", "zpo" and "znb".
-Furthermore, tests that are specifically designed to handle the problem of compositionality are turned off, e.g.
-DESeq2, EdgeR, MetagenomeSeq, ANCOM, RAIDA, ALDEx2 and baySeq.
-Therefore, the `data` is analysed as provided, except for the tests that log-transform the data: "ltt", "llm", "lli" and "lao".
+Furthermore, tests that are specifically designed to handle sequence data are turned off: DESeq2, EdgeR, MetagenomeSeq, ANCOM, RAIDA, ALDEx2 and baySeq.
+Therefore, the `data` is analysed as provided, except for the tests that log-transform the data:
+"ltt", "llm", "lli" and "lao".

 ### *If you have covariates:*